Need help with your Discussion

 • intermediate sanctions

 As a juvenile detention officer, the local community college has asked you to be a guest speaker for the Introduction to Criminal Justice course.
-For this assignment, you will deliver a presentation about adult versus juvenile justice processes.
+You will deliver a presentation about adult versus juvenile justice processes for this assignment.

 In your presentation, you should address the following:

-1. Compare and contrast the major processes in adult and juvenile justice:
+1. Compare and contrast the significant processes in adult and juvenile justice:

 • arrest procedures